kjmkjk097/ENGG-1340-GP/README.md

 1. provide convenient platform for the users

-2. Allows the user to search/select movie
+2. Allow the user to search/select movie

 3. Store user information (creating an output file for individual users who bought ticket);